smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   * ``NamedDecl *Member``:
     The member of the template that was specialized; never ``nullptr``.
-    The example above features an implicit specialization, but this also applies to explicit specializations of members, an example of which is shown in
+    The example above features an implicit specialization, but this also applies to explicit member specialization, an example of which is shown in
-    `Diagram: Class template contains ordinary function: Explicit specialization`_.
+    `Diagram: Class template contains ordinary function: Explicit member specialization`_.

   * ``TemplateSpecializationKind TSK``:
     Implicit versus explicit specialization, etc.